alexpolt/alexpolt.github.io/src/motivation.md

 > The worst thing you can do is procrastinate.

-  **The most important question one can ask is "What do I want from this World?"**

   Actually, without people creating things, the life on Earth would be just surviving and fucking.
   So we need people creating stuff, making gadgets, getting into space to make the life of a human more enjoyable and fulfilled!
 So please, do stuff! :)